jasonmzx/SENG-Y3-Fall-2023/Design_Analysis_Algorithms/design_analysis-of-algorithms_2.md

 Here we're dividing `A.length/2` As we don't need to check the Leaf Nodes, only the nodes with children, As in 1 iteration, for a node **i** in the tree, we can access **Left** and **Right** child in O(1).

+**Loop Invariant:** A.length never changes, and we continuously DECREMENT the iterator

 Left: `2 * i` | Right: `2 * i + 1`
 ---